 05 of 06

-Portugal is building roads like crazy these days, and you'll need a good atlas to get around Iberia.
+Portugal is quickly gaining popularity due to how beautiful and affordable the country is for American and European travelers.
+Many new roads have been built around the country, so you'll need a good atlas to get around Iberia.
 This one has a lot of detailed city maps.
 1.5 pounds, 226 pages.

 06 of 06

-Here is the Michelin spiral bound tourist and motoring atlas for Italy in English and Italian.
+Michelin also offers a spiral-bound tourist and motoring atlas for Italy in English and Italian.
 It will add 1.2 pounds to your suitcase.
+This clearly shows the highways and main routes as well as smaller back-roads if you want to go off the beaten path.

-I use an Atlas in the car to augment the information on the GPS when I'm already on the road.
-So if I see a hill town in the distance I can locate it and a likely route to it on the atlas map, and then either set the GPS or navigate by the map.
+An atlas comes in handy as a second reference to a GPS, or in remote areas where you may lose service.
+It also provides routes, tours, and reference points to help you navigate.
 A large European atlas may be less useful for travel planning, as some people point out in the reviews.
 Still, starting out with an Atlas to let you know how to get between your desired towns in Europe doesn't seem like a bad idea.
 Get a marker and have at it.